| by CTEC

 Membership

-NRM differs from other neofascist accelerationist groups in that it strongly encourages female membership alongside male membership.
+NRM differs from other neofascist and accelerationist groups in that it strongly encourages female membership alongside male membership.
 Although the demographics of the organization point to a much larger male membership (the most recent demographic calculations of the organization estimate an 83% male and 17% female split across 196 members), female recruits are in high demand, with the organization writing on its website that women are essential to broadening its ideological reach.
 Within NRM, women often hold positions of recruitment, propaganda dissemination, and public activism, while simultaneously emphasizing the importance of child-rearing and home-bearing.
-The women typically engage in public activities using a milder and less overtly extremist approach than their male counterparts, seeking to appeal to “borderline” recruits who respond more positively to subtle ideological language than to harsh or extremist rhetoric.
+The women typically engage in public activities using a milder and less overtly extremist approach than their male counterparts, seeking to appeal to “borderline” recruits who may respond more positively to subtle ideological language than to explicit extremist rhetoric.

 NRM Youth